wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 _When configured in SharePoint Online, default Conditional Access policies are created and enabled, I remove these and replace with my recommended policies._

+### Why is this useful? <!-- omit in toc -->
+This enhances data security by reducing data leakage on devices and in environments where you're unable to verify the security, for example, as the devices may not have encryption enforced in an [Endpoint Manager Compliance policy][em-config] or are not corporate owned and so are not Hybrid Azure AD joined devices.

+This could be a security policy, where the goal is to take reasonable actions to control the flow of data, whilst balancing usability by still allowing read access to data in a web browser.
+As the policies are cumulative, other polices requiring MFA, or restricting access to certain locations would also apply in addition.

 Example below:
 <details>
   <summary><em><strong>Expand code block</strong></em></summary>